Backlang-Org/backlang-org.github.io/docs/macros.md

 Macros are code snippets that don't run at runtime, but at compiletime.
 That means, the code will modify or refactor while compiling.
-Macros with body has to use # as prefix.

 # All predefined Macros